rajesh-m98/DeliAura-Non-Veg_Ordering_Platform/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Start the frontend server using `npm start`.
-5. Start the backend server using `npm run server`.
+5. Start the backend server using the `npm run server`.
-6. Access the application in your browser at http://localhost:3000.
+6. Access the application in your browser at `http://localhost:3000`.

+### `npm start`

+Run the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.
+You may also see any lint errors in the console.

 ## Credits